Wife says Chicago officer assaulted in Connecticut prison

 She says her husband “was never supposed to be in general population” and that she wants the situation “rectified immediately.”

-The newspaper says Van Dyke was transferred Feb.
-5 from Rock Island County Jail in Rock Island, Illinois, to the low-security Federal Correctional Institution in Danbury, Connecticut.
+The newspaper says Van Dyke was at the Rock Island County Jail in Rock Island, Illinois, before the move earlier this month to the low-security Federal Correctional Institution in Danbury, Connecticut.

 Most Read Nation & World Stories